leoyuholo/aimole/README.md

 ### [2048](https://github.com/jjanicechen/aimole-2048)
 ![screenshot](./aimole-2048.png)

+## Sandbox-run
+All the user submitted code are running inside sandbox environment.
+For each code execution, codeSubmit will spawn docker instances to run the compilation and execution process.
+This isolates each submission as well as providing security to the host.

+This sandbox is a sub-project of Dr. Wong Tsz Yeung's students' final year project.
+You can find its docker hub repository [here](https://hub.docker.com/r/tomlau10/sandbox-run/).

 # LICENSE
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by